ea7kir/q100receiver/README.md

 Note: this is the Debian Bookwork version with a desktop environment

-Unforunatley, the new Trixie version, with labwc, is a load of crap
+Unforunatley, the new Trixie version with labwc desn't work

 Set hostname to: rxtouch
 Set city, timezone, kbd layout to: <whatever>